 Ok I use the whole apple skin-seeds-all of it.

-Cut the apples into quarters put them in a pot with 1 cup of apple cider vinegar and 2 cups of water
+Cut the apples into quarters put them in a pot add 1 cup of apple cider vinegar and 2 cups of water.

 I added the spices while it is cooking to infuse the flavor in the first stage.
 The cloves are whole so they will be gone when I run it threw the mill.
 Or separate it prior to running it through the mill.

-Alright you have cooked the apples, run them threw the mill and now we are going to add the remaining ingredients.
+Alright you have cooked the apples, run them thru a food mill.
+Once it has been run thru the mill return the ingredients to the pot.
+Now we are going to add the remaining ingredients.

 Alright add 3 cups of brown sugar